 Types of Leases and Easements:

-FY 2013 Second Quarter Revenue and Leases
+FY 2013 Third Quarter Revenue and Leases

 This interactive mapping tool displays Original Texas Land Survey (OTLS) boundaries, rights of way, pipelines, cabins, state-owned lands, upland and coastal leases, oil/gas wells, and the latest coastal imagery.
 Follow the link above and click on Launch OTLS Application Link.